 Leominster also includes a significant rural hinterland.
-Three settlements within this area are identified within the Core Strategy as villages where housing development will be restricted to "market homes which meet the needs of people with local connections".
+Three settlements within this area are identified within the Core Strategy as villages where housing development will be required to meet Policy RA2 of the Herefordshire Council's adopted Core Strategy.
 The villages are: